ChilliByte/isaacrg.github.io/note/m/email-thanks.md

 ---
-layout: note
+layout: center
-title: Thanks for contacting me.
 ---

+# Thanks for contacting me.

 I shall try to reply as soon as possible.
 Fancy going [home](/)?